Adopt a Horse . . . or two!

 What qualifications do I need to be able to adopt a horse?

-• Safe and adequate shelter which will include at least a stall, run in shed and turn out area for
+• Able to provide safe and adequate shelter which will include at least a stall, run-in shed and turn-out area for regular exercise.

-• Provide appropriate hoof care, veterinary attention, including dental and yearly vaccinations and preventative care against parasites.
+• Able to schedule appropriate hoof care, veterinary attention, including dental and yearly vaccinations and preventative care against parasites.

-• Agree to seek immediate veterinary care in the event the horse becomes sick or injured.
+• Willing to seek immediate veterinary care in the event the horse becomes sick or injured.

-• Confidence in your skills with riding and/or caring for horses or a plan to learn those skills.
+• Confident in your skills with riding and/or caring for horses or have a plan established to learn those skills.

 What is the adoption fee?